 If you want to get your podcast heard by thousands, even millions of people all over the world, then Podbean podcasting hosting is the best platform to host your podcast.

 Measure Your Podcast Success

-With Podbean platform, it is straightforward to measure your podcast success.
+With the Podbean platform, it is straightforward to measure your podcast success.
 They provide industry-leading statistics, so podcasters can track how their podcast is doing and get insights into the audience.

 Podbean Help You To Monetize Your Podcast

-Podbean is among the best podcast hosting platform that provides a complete podcast monetization tools.
-You can monetize your podcast by using dynamic built-in advertising system and other programs such as Patron Program, and Premium Podcast service.
+Podbean is among the best podcast hosting platform that provides complete podcast monetization tools.
+You can monetize your podcast by using a dynamic built-in advertising system and other programs such as Patron Program, and Premium Podcast service.

 Podbean Pricing Plans

 The Podbean has four pricing plans starting from free to paid.